ashleysally00/WorkplaceFeedbackBot/README.md

 - **Visualizes sentiment trends** using **Matplotlib**
 - **Stores data in a CSV file** for further analysis

-## Project Overview
+## Technical Overview

-This project uses the **Reddit API** to extract job-related discussions from various subreddits and applies **sentiment analysis** to understand user opinions about jobs.
 The methodology combines **web scraping** (via the Reddit API) and **text mining** (using NLP techniques) to analyze trends, identify job satisfaction patterns, and visualize sentiment over time.
 For a more detailed explanation of this technical approach, check out [METHODOLOGY.md](./METHODOLOGY.md).

 ## Methodology